cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/docker.md

 Deploying Cloudify trial manager as a Docker container is the easiest way to go.
 This tutorial assumes that you have Docker installed on a local or remote machine.

-Open your terminal and create/start the Docker container
+Open your terminal and create/ start the Docker container.

 ```
 docker run -d cloudifyplatform/premium-cloudify-manager-aio:latest -p 80:80